Dating, the Vow Edition

 With that, I've decided take matters into my own hands.
 I'm dating myself for a while. <Which, as an aside, is what all single people say because they don't feel like making an effort, or explaining to family why they're "still" single.>

 I thought it would be interesting to think about my requirements for a running mate, and it made me think of the promises we should make each other.
-So I decided to write the vows that I want professed to me verbatim by my husband on our wedding day:
+So I decided to write the vows that I want professed to me verbatim by my partner on our wedding day:

 May I call you Air?
 I should hope so, since we've dated a sufficient length of time to be getting married today.
 You look great.
 I mean, you always look great, which is why I'm marrying you.
 But today, you really went to town and even put mascara on.
 Is that new deodorant?
 It works.